 For each embedded generation facility for which a metering point has been registered under the Alternative Metering Installation Standards for Embedded Generation Facilities (Chapter 6, Section 4.5 of the market rules) transmission customers will submit adjustment dollar values for the applicable transmission service charges.
-Settlement data must be submitted online via the IESO portal within three months of the calendar year end.
+Settlement data must be submitted via Online IESO within three months of the calendar year end.
 In the event that the IESO does not receive this information in a timely manner, we will use the installed maximum continuous rating (as registered) for the embedded generation facilities to determine an adjustment amount.